 Without a doubt, over the past 27 years all of the Dolphins fans worldwide have witnessed greatness on the field, both on offense and defense.
-But with all of these legends over the years (Dan Marino, Jason Taylor, Zach Thomas to name a few) the one thing that seperates all three of these players is their legacy that they left after they retired.
+But with all of these legends over the years (Dan Marino, Jason Taylor, Zach Thomas specifically) the one thing that separates these players is the legacy they left after they retired.

-Two retired peacefully, with the team that drafted them.
-One signed with a rival amid much controversy.
+Two retired peacefully with the team that drafted them and one signed with a rival amid much controversy.
 These guys took three different roads in the later stages of their NFL careers.
 I am not here to bash them, I am here to examine and compare them in ways, and point out some of the main points that went into each players decision.

 Let’s first start with Zach Thomas.
 The man gave his all for the Dolphins.
 He suffered injuries and numerous concussions (which actually ended his career) and mentored young players year in and year out.
-It’s safe to say that Thomas is considered a true Miami Dolphin through and through.
+It’s safe to say that Thomas is considered a true Miami Dolphin through and through by fans.

 Thomas also set numerous records throughout his tenure in Miami.
-But after suffering an injury filled last couple of seasons in Miami and a new regime came in, in the form of Bill Parcells and the rest of the Trifecta, Thomas got the boot.
+But after suffering an injury filled last couple of seasons in Miami and a new regime coming in, such as Bill Parcells and the rest of the Trifecta, Thomas got the boot.
 He was simply getting too old, and too injury prone.

-Thomas then came back to the Dolphins for one day on a contract that was only a dollar (ironically I think that this guy would have played for free his whole career) and retired as a Dolphin, quietly.
+Thomas then came back to the Dolphins for one day on a contract that was only a dollar (ironically many get the feeling that this guy would have played for free his whole career) and retired as a Dolphin, quietly.
 He had a press conference and before we knew it, Thomas’ career was over.
 Dol-Fans were over the Thomas retirement within the week.

 Quite the contrary to our next lab rat, Dan Marino is known as undoubtedly the best player in this franchises history.